qoherent/ria-hub-docs/docs/content/Usage/repo-mirror.md

 :exclamation::exclamation: **NOTE:** This will force push to the remote repository.
 This will overwrite any changes in the remote repository! :exclamation::exclamation:

-### Setting up a push mirror from Gitea to GitHub
+### Setting up a push mirror from RIA Hub to GitHub

-To set up a mirror from Gitea to GitHub, you need to follow these steps:
+To set up a mirror from RIA Hub to GitHub, you need to follow these steps:

 1. Create a [GitHub personal access token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) with the *public_repo* box checked.
 Also check the **workflow** checkbox in case your repo using act for continuous integration.
 2. Create a repository with that name on GitHub.
-Unlike Gitea, GitHub does not support creating repositories by pushing to the remote.
-You can also use an existing remote repo if it has the same commit history as your Gitea repo.
+Unlike RIA Hub, GitHub does not support creating repositories by pushing to the remote.
+You can also use an existing remote repo if it has the same commit history as your RIA Hub repo.
-3. In the settings of your Gitea repo, fill in the **Git Remote Repository URL**: `https://github.com/<your_github_group>/<your_github_project>.git`.
+3. In the settings of your RIA Hub repo, fill in the **Git Remote Repository URL**: `https://github.com/<your_github_group>/<your_github_project>.git`.
 4. Fill in the **Authorization** fields with your GitHub username and the personal access token as **Password**.
-5. (Optional, available on Gitea 1.18+) Select `Sync when new commits are pushed` so that the mirror will be updated as well as soon as there are changes.
+5. (Optional, available on RIA Hub 1.18+) Select `Sync when new commits are pushed` so that the mirror will be updated as well as soon as there are changes.
 You can also disable the periodic sync if you like.
 6. Select **Add Push Mirror** to save the configuration.

 The repository pushes shortly thereafter.
 To force a push, select the **Synchronize Now** button.

-### Setting up a push mirror from Gitea to GitLab
+### Setting up a push mirror from RIA Hub to GitLab

-To set up a mirror from Gitea to GitLab, you need to follow these steps:
+To set up a mirror from RIA Hub to GitLab, you need to follow these steps:

 1. Create a [GitLab personal access token](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html) with *write_repository* scope.
 2. Fill in the **Git Remote Repository URL**: `https://<destination host>/<your_gitlab_group_or_name>/<your_gitlab_project>.git`.